Security measures take root in Quebec town as G7 nears

 People who live in La Malbaie, Que., are beginning to see what it really means to invite world leaders to spend a weekend in their small municipality.

 Heads of state from Germany, France, Japan, Italy, the United States, United Kingdom and Canada will make their way to the coastal town nestled along the St. Lawrence River, about 150 kilometres east of Quebec City, for their annual Group of Seven Summit (G7) on June 8 and 9.

-The meeting will also mark Donald Trump's first official visit to Canada as president of the United States.
+The meeting will also mark Donald Trump's first official visit to Canada as U.S. president.

 While the G7 is still months away, security measures are already becoming more and more visible.